-The multidisciplinary architecture, engineering, and landscape firm Sasaki Associates, Inc. has designed 10 World Trade for architectural novelty and resilience with swooping geometric forms.
-The firm has been a key consultant on studies focusing on climate change resiliency in the Seaport District.
-The design adds an aesthetic distinction to the district and addresses the environmental issue of resilience and the effect of the predicted 40-inch rise in harbour water levels by 2070.
+The multidisciplinary architecture, engineering, and landscape firm Sasaki Associates, Inc. designed 10 World Trade for architectural novelty and resilience with swooping geometric forms.
+The firm was a key consultant on studies focusing on climate change resiliency in the Seaport District.

-This project will require an experienced team with a deep understanding of the scope and safety requirements, and Walters is honoured to have been awarded this project.
+This project required an experienced team with a deep understanding of the scope and safety requirements, and Walters is honoured to have been awarded this project.

 For more information on 10 world trade, visit 10worldtrade.com

 Walters was responsible for supplying and installing 9,500 tons of structural steel.

 Up to level four, the podium accounts for about 40% of the structure’s weight and comprises a large, complex arch with a network of trusses above.
 What made the arches and arch trusses complicated was the fact that they were neither vertical nor planar.